suiebay/db_project/README.md

 14. How rating of books calculates?

 15. When and how user finishes the book and leave feedback, rating to finished book?

+## Dataset for the project:
+The idea in our project is users should request for admin user account and password.
+We have datasets of books, rules, and data of users which are reading a special book, and users profile data.
+But in **datasets** folder, we can not share user account datas, because its private datas.

  ## UseCase UML Diagram: